hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-5.md

 * There is zero mechanical noise from these speakers (pops, over-excursion, vent noise) even at higher volumes.
 However, these are intended to be used as nearfield monitors in the 1-2 meter range.
 Going past this will naturally mean you'll need more volume and if you are listening at absurd levels you will certainly run in to the built-in limiter throttling the output as I showed in my linearity test.
 * When listening, I noticed the HF tends to sound brighter the closer I was to the speaker.
 In the above in-room measurements you can see there is a gain of about 2dB when moving from 2.5 meters to 1.5  meters listening distance, so keep this in mind.
 * Hiss: When sitting in the nearfield, approximately 1 meter away, I didn't experience any issues with noise floor in my living room.
 When I put my ear next to the speakers, I notice the noise floor.
 But, in my opinion, this is a non-issue.
+* Heat.
+I recently tested the Focal Twin6 Be and noticed that if the speaker was left on for a while - maybe an hour or so - the amplifier would get quite hot.
+Not scalding.
+But definitely warm to the touch.
+Leaving the IN-5 speakers on for hours at a time resulted in no heat at the amp.
+Not sure how important this is to you but I thought I'd mention it.

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.